-We are subject to lawsuits, claims and regulatory proceeds arising in the ordinary course of our business from time to time, including several purported class action lawsuits involving sales practices, telemarketing and TCPA claims, as well as contract disclosure claims and breach of contract claims.
+We are subject to lawsuits, claims and regulatory proceedings arising in the ordinary course of our business from time to time, including several purported class action lawsuits involving sales practices, telemarketing and TCPA claims, as well as contract disclosure claims and breach of contract claims.
 These are in various stages and are subject to substantial uncertainties concerning the outcome.

-A negative outcome for any of these matters could result in significant damages.
-Litigation may also negatively impact us by requiring us to pay substantial settlements, increasing our legal costs, diverting management attention from other business issues or harming our reputation with customers.
+A negative outcome for any of these matters could result in significant costs, may divert management's attention from other business issues or harm our reputation with customers.